rraju1/papers/deep_learning/robustness_via_curvature_regularization.md

 I can't comment on the mathematics because I don't really understand if the quadratic approximation is even valid so I have to assume it's right.
 Analysis of proof is also just unclear
 Results are compared to PGD but accuracy is actually bad like 45% with 20 iterations.
 Maybe this is impressive?
 I should look at this attack

-Overall, I'm feeling like I don't really know about this one, cheif.
+Overall, I'm feeling like I don't really know about this one, chief.

 https://arxiv.org/pdf/1811.09716.pdf